THEASK-CN/GMS2-Color-Picker/README.md

+This is an open source asset package that allows arbitrary use, modification and dissemination.

 Features introduction:

 1. Use the color_picker_create(); function to create a color picker and define the side length of the saturation and brightness slider, the width of the hue slider, the spacing width and the background color.